StasGranin/Flow.js/README.md

-# Flow
+# Flow.js
-Flow is a small yet powerfull callback syncronizer for browsers and Node JS.
+Flow.js is a small yet powerful callback synchronizer for browsers and Node.js.
-A powerful alternative to Promise based structure, Flow offers you greater control, cleaner syntax and consistency across various platforms, all in a tiny package with virtually no overhead.
+A powerful alternative to Promise based structure, Flow.js offers you greater control, cleaner syntax and consistency across various platforms, all in a tiny package with virtually no overhead.